Blood transfusion: Procedure

-Before a blood transfusion is given, there are many steps taken to ensure quality of the blood products, compatibility, and safety to the recipient.
-In 2012, a national blood policy was in place in 70% of countries and 69% of countries had specific legislation that covers the safety and quality of blood transfusion.
+Before a blood transfusion is given, there are many steps taken to ensure the quality of the blood products, compatibility, and safety to the recipient.
+In 2012, a national blood policy was in place in 70% of countries, and 69% of countries had specific legislation that covers the safety and quality of blood transfusion.

 Blood donation

-The source of blood to be transfused can either be the potential recipient (autologous transfusion), or someone else (allogeneic or homologous transfusion).
+The source of blood to be transfused can either be the potential recipient (autologous transfusion) or someone else (allogeneic or homologous transfusion).
 The latter is much more common than the former.
-Using another's blood must first start with donation of blood.
+Using another's blood must first start with the donation of blood.
 Blood is most commonly donated as whole blood obtained intravenously and mixed with an anticoagulant.
 In first-world countries, donations are usually anonymous to the recipient, but products in a blood bank are always individually traceable through the whole cycle of donation, testing, separation into components, storage, and administration to the recipient.
-This enables management and investigation of any suspected transfusion related disease transmission or transfusion reaction.
+This enables management and investigation of any suspected transfusion-related disease transmission or transfusion reaction.
 Developing countries rely heavily on replacement and remunerated donors rather than voluntary nonremunerated donors due to concerns regarding donation- and transfusion-transmitted infection as well as local and cultural beliefs.

-It is unclear whether applying alcohol swab alone or alcohol swab followed by antiseptic is able to reduce contamination of donor's blood.
+It is unclear whether applying an alcohol swab alone or an alcohol swab followed by an antiseptic can reduce contamination of the donor's blood.

 Studies show that the main motivators to blood donation tend to be prosocial (e.g., altruism, selflessness, charity), while the main deterrents include fear, distrust, or perceived racial discrimination in historic contexts.